pangrus/hachi/README.md

 # hachi

 A small 808 drum machine for monome norns.
-I've written this to start my learning process of Lua and SuperCollider.
+I’ve written this script to learn Lua, SuperCollider and the norns environment.
 The sound engine is based on the SC808 by [Yoshinosuke Horiuchi](https://www.patreon.com/4H).
 I've implemented only my favorite sounds, to keep the GUI in a single norns page.
 The sequencer borrow some techniques from *playfair* euclidean drummer written by [@tehn](https://github.com/tehn) with new features (randomizer, real time recording).